mikequentel/chalice-gis-demo/README.md

 ![chalice-gis-demo client](doc/img/chalice-gis-demo_2018-03-06.png)

 * A reference implementation of a REST-exposed GIS server using AWS Lambda functions generated using Chalice.
 Includes AWS features such as RDS (for the PostgreSQL database), Lambda (for the FaaS modules), API Gateway for handling requests and responses, VPC (Virtual Private Cloud) which enables proper performance between Lambda and RDS.
+It is a proof-of-concept and a demo of how one can implement a FaaS GIS server into AWS.
+It is not meant to be a robust, production-quality solution, but rather an example and potential starting point for future projects.
 * Article describing this proof-of-concept: *[Create a FaaS REST GIS in AWS using Open Source Tools](https://www.linkedin.com/pulse/create-faas-rest-gis-aws-using-open-source-tools-mike-quentel)*
 * Lambda framework: [Chalice](https://github.com/aws/chalice)
 * Database: [PostgreSQL](https://www.postgresql.org)
   * Based on restaurant inspection data, from several years ago (circa 2013), collected by the state of New York and shared at the USA government website [data.gov](https://www.data.gov)
     * This is publicly available information published by the US government.
   * The backend database for this demo does not include PostGIS at this time.
+  * Contains a flat table named `restaurants`--not a normalised database, for simplicity of the demo.
 * Connection to database: [psycopg2](http://initd.org/psycopg)
 * Circle distance calculation uses the libraries [geographiclib](https://pypi.python.org/pypi/geographiclib) and [geopy](https://pypi.python.org/pypi/geopy)